makersacademy/rps-challenge/MY_README.md

 ![Lost Result](./images/5_result_lost.png)

+Press the button "Start a new game" and play again.
 A tie result!

 ![Tie Result](./images/6_result_tie.png)

+Press the button "Start a new game" and play again.
 A win result!

 ![Win Result](./images/7_result_win.png)